microsoft/qsharp/katas/content/superdense_coding/alice_sends_message/index.md

 **Inputs**:

-1. Alice's part of the entangled pair of qubits qAlice.
+1. `qAlice` : Alice's part of the entangled pair of qubits.
-2. Two classical bits
+2. Two classical bits : (bit1, bit2)

 **Goal**:
-Encode the message (two classical bits) in the state of Alice's qubit.
+Encode the message (two classical bits) by manipulating Alice's qubit.

 > `message` is a tuple of 2 `Bool` variables to represent `bit1` and `bit2` respectively.